vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/02_The_Extant_Upanisads.md

 499

 that in the Bṛhadaraṇyaka,1 while in another section 2 it is clearly later than the Aitareya.
 Finally the Kena, which is in part metrical and is in itself a part of much longer Upanisad, the Jaiminiya Upanisad Brāhmaṇa, is no doubt to be ranked as the last of the older Upanisads.
 The Jaiminiya Upanisad Brāhmaṇa itself is of the nature of an Aranyaka rather than a mere Upanisad that it does not bear the title Aranyaka is perhaps an idiosyncrasy of the Saman schools, none of which actually call any text of theirs an Aranyaka.
 As an Aranyaka it has no claim to any very early date: it seems in fact to be certainly later than the Aitareya.
 The Taittiriya Aranyaka, on the other hand, apart from the Upanisad section (vii-ix and x), is of most miscellaneous content and various date.
 The Bṛhadaranyaka Upanisad forms part of the last book of the Śatapatha Brāhmaṇa," and the title shows the close relation of Aranyaka and Upanisad.
 In the case of the Chandogya, the first two sections of the work are of the Aranyaka type, but as with texts attached to the Samaveda generally do not bear that name.
-The Kauşitaki, like the Aitareya, is part of a longer Aranyaka.“
+The Kauṣitaki, like the Aitareya, is part of a longer Aranyaka.“

 7